rokobo/Productivity-autotracker/README.md

 + **Troubleshooting pages**:
   + `Activity table` - Contains a scrollable version of the `activity.db` file.
   + `Categories table` - Contains a scrollable version of the `categories.db` file.
+  + `URLs table` - Contains a scrollable version of the `urls.db` file.
   + `Input tables` - Contains a scrollable version of the `audio.db`, `backend.db`, `frontend.db`, `mouse.db`, `keyboard.db`, `fullscreen.db` and `date.db` files.
+  + `Milestones table` - Contains a scrollable version of the `milestones.db` file.

 + **Credits**:
   + `Attributions page` - Contains image attributions for assets used in this project.

+## **Crowns and study advisor**

+On the background, the study advisor routine is running.
+It sends desktop notifications when you reach certain goals or pass the daily personal activity limit.

+Additionally, the main dashboard pages has three crowns that represent a streak of achievements.
+The three crowns are: Personal activity under limit, small daily work goal and full work goal.
+Depending on how many days in a row you have done, a different crown will appear.
+Settings changes how long each interval should be.

+## **Backup system**

+To prevent possible data deletion, the `activity.db` file is periodically backed up in the `backup` folder.
+Interval between backups and number of stored backups can be changed in settings.

+This program was done in such a way that the only fundamental database is the activity database.
+All other databases can be deleted and no data loss will occur.

 ## **Browser URL problem**